pvpcookie/magetno2-cli-profiler/README.md

 ## Install
 To install `git clone` the module to `app/code/Shaun/Profiler`

-Add the profiler to the databse copnfiguration found in `app/etc/env.php`
+Add the profiler to the database configuration found in `app/etc/env.php`
 ```
 'db' => [
         ...